 Among the Taoic religion of East Asia, such as Taoism, passionate homosexual expression is usually discouraged because it is believed to not lead to human fulfilment.
 In a similar way to Buddhism, Taoist schools sought history to define what would be sexual misconduct.
 Sexual misconduct is ‘sex outside of your marriage’ according to Taoism.
 The married spouses usually suggested male and female, although the scripture itself does not say anything against same-gender relationships.

 Homosexuality is not unknown in Taoist history, for instance, the Tang Dynasty when Taoist Nuns would exchange love poems to each other.
-Attitudes about homosexuality within Taoism often reflect the values and sexual norms of the Chinese society.
+Attitudes about homosexuality within Taoism often reflect the values and sexual norms of Chinese society.

 Religious Views on Homosexuality Throughout History